 Despite some men being both sexy and handsome (especially after you like them), there’s a distinction between the two terms.
 Handsome is a lucky characteristic; sex appeal stems from mannerisms.
 I’m not referring to the idea of choosing either looks or personality – it’s about choosing a classically beautiful painting or a hot painting with unusual beauty.

 I find mixed features intriguing.
 Maybe a man with gorgeous eyes and prominent cheekbones; their nose a little crooked, or a slightly too wide forehead.
 Anything that makes them unique and beautiful in a non-obvious way.

 Going by the media and shows like Love Island, handsome men have six pack abs, self-tanned skin, hairless bodies, whitened teeth, a hint of stubble and 6 ft height.
-This is idolised on IG where women also follow a typical guideline: full lips, thick eyebrows, thin waists, curvy hips.
+This is idolised on Instagram where women also follow a typical guideline: full lips, thick eyebrows, thin waists, curvy hips.
 I feel it’s become too conventional and boring.
-When I picture a sexy man, I imagine one who avoids the trends and has an image that differentiates from crowds.
+When I picture a sexy man, I imagine one who avoids trends and has an image that differentiates from crowds.